The Nature of a Crime

-The Nature of a Crime is a collaborative novel written and published in 1909 by authors Joseph Conrad and Ford Madox Ford.
+The Nature of a Crime is a collaborative short story written and published in 1909 by authors Joseph Conrad and Ford Madox Ford.
 The text did not acquire acclaim until after Conrad's death in 1924, when Ford brought the text to light in his essay "Joseph Conrad: A Personal Remembrance".
 The Nature of a Crime is the last of three books written by Conrad and Ford.

 Literary and historical context

 The text was written by Ford and Conrad in 1909, eight years after their earliest collaboration.
-Prior to the creation of this novel, Ford and Conrad shared an extensive working relationship, both as editors and co-authors.
+Prior to the creation of this story, Ford and Conrad shared an extensive working relationship, both as editors and co-authors.
 The two co-wrote The Inheritors in 1901, followed by Romance in 1903, and finally The Nature of a Crime in 1909.
 The two were introduced to one another by Edward Garnett, who wished Conrad would edit a text Ford had written in order to increase its likelihood of being published.
-The working relationship between the two was very helpful for each author in developing personal theories of the novel, the writing process, and the separation of the author from the narrator.
+The working relationship between the two was very helpful for each author in developing personal theories of the story, the writing process, and the separation of the author from the narrator.
 Ford and Conrad's close work over the years also created a strong bond between the two, summarized in Ford's 1924 essay, "Joseph Conrad: A Personal Remembrance", published in The English Review.

 The Nature of a Crime is likely influenced by major events from the life of Joseph Conrad, most notably his suicide attempt made at the age of 20.
-In the novel, the narrator finds himself falling deeper into depression as a result of his mishandling of a close friend's trust fund, and is eventually pushed to the point of acceptance of suicide as the only viable option for him to rectify the situation.
-Conrad's real-life attempt on his life, while not well-documented, is reported to have been a result of falling into debt, similar to the narrator in his novel.
-The novel also references Tristan and Iseult, a medieval French tragedy about adulterous love.
-The novel's narrator mentions in one of his letters that he has gone to see a performance of the play.
-The influence of this traditional story is evident in the novel, as the narrator finds himself writing love letters to the wife of a friend - an action that the narrator acknowledges as improper, further adding to the storm of depression he experiences as a result of his personal actions.
+In the story, the narrator finds himself falling deeper into depression as a result of his mishandling of a close friend's trust fund, and is eventually pushed to the point of acceptance of suicide as the only viable option for him to rectify the situation.
+Conrad's real-life attempt on his life, while not well-documented, is reported to have been a result of falling into debt, similar to the narrator in his story.
+The story also references Tristan and Iseult, a medieval French tragedy about adulterous love.
+The story's narrator mentions in one of his letters that he has gone to see a performance of the play.
+The influence of this traditional story is evident in the story, as the narrator finds himself writing love letters to the wife of a friend - an action that the narrator acknowledges as improper, further adding to the storm of depression he experiences as a result of his personal actions.